sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

 section quickly explains how to start the Sage console and the Jupyter notebook from the command line.

-If you did install the Windows version of the Mac OS X applications you should have icons available on your desktops or launching menus.
+If you did install the Windows version or the macOS application you should have icons available on your desktops or launching menus.
 Otherwise you are strongly advised to create shorcuts for Sage as indicated as the end of the "Linux" Section in :ref:`sec-installation-from-binaries`.
 Assuming